erdiarikan/erdiarikan/README.md

 Welcome!
 I am a **dedicated and results-oriented Senior Software Engineer** with extensive experience in leading and delivering cutting-edge software solutions.
 I am currently working at Atarim.
 Over the years, I’ve mastered backend technologies like **PHP** and **Laravel**, complemented by frontend expertise in **VueJS**, **ReactJS**, **Livewire 3** and **TailwindCSS**.
 My skill set extends to **DevOps tools** such as **AWS**, **Docker**, and **CI/CD pipelines**, ensuring efficient and seamless development and deployment processes.

-## 🌟 Previous Role
-As the **Head of Engineering at AVRillo**, I was responsible for driving innovation, streamlining processes, and implementing AI-powered tools to improve organizational efficiency.
-My efforts had led to:
-- A **90% reduction in document analysis times**.
-- A **40% increase in team productivity**.
-- Significant improvements in operational workflows, resulting in better client satisfaction and ROI.

 ## 🏆 Leadership & Impact
 - Built and scaled a high-performing team of **20+ engineers**, designing a robust leadership structure to foster collaboration and efficiency.
 - Conducted interviews with **100+ candidates**, ensuring the best talent aligns with organizational goals.